nicksellen/ponderings/future.md

 > being free of work and financial constraints would enable you to fulfil your dreams

-> In a free world, people will also respect each other's entitlement to safe dwelling, privacy and security, because that's how they will be taught from the earliest age

 It would be nice if these things were true.
 I suspect they are not.
 Without any actual evidence to back them up I have to fall back on my intuition.

+> In a free world, people will also respect each other's entitlement to safe dwelling, privacy and security, because that's how they will be taught from the earliest age

+This last bit is most ominous to me: *that's how they will be taught*.
+What if they disagree?
+Sounds like the seeds of a dictatorship to me.

+I lean towards a darker version where there is fundemental conflict between freedom and the dream world.
+You can never have both.
+My vote is for freedom, for a bit of chaos, a bit of crime.

 ## Structural violence